gpreisser/Thesis_Project/README.md

 #### Jupyter Notebook
 A Jupyter Notebook (Julia 1.1.0 Kernel) is added to illustrate the workflow.
 - There is a script `Probability Distributions.ipynb` in which there is the code to obtain the probability distributions to obtain certain number of spontaneous emissions for a fixed number of cavity emissions.
 - There is another script `Data Exploration.ipynb` in which we analyse the data and graph different values related to the mean, standard deviation and variance.
-In order to use the script one has to download the data which can be found on the data file.

 More details about the work can be found in the written thesis `thesis.pdf`